derekdilger/HackerRankProblems/README.md

 https://www.hackerrank.com/challenges/bash-tutorials---arithmetic-operations/problem
 becomes named 'arithmeticOperations.sh'

-Because java problems require the solution class to be called 'solution',
+Because java problems require the solution class to be called 'Solution',
 each problem is given its own folder (i.e. namespace) to prevent name clashes

 solutions made and verified in bash terminal (ubuntu)